Contents

 DJI Matrice 4E/T, Mavic 3E/T/M or similar

-High-end surveying with the Matrice 4E's Smart 3D Capture function
+High-end measurement using the Smart 3D Capture function of the Matrice 4E

-As a rule of thumb, we recommend a flight altitude of approximately 35 m above the terrain.
-This allows you to avoid most obstacles, such as trees, while keeping the distance to the object relatively low.
+As a rule of thumb, we recommend a flight altitude of approx. 35 m above ground level.
+This keeps you clear of most obstacles such as trees while maintaining a relatively short distance to the object.

 In general, a shorter distance to the object results in higher accuracy.
-This means that for the best accuracy, you should fly at a height of 25 m above the object, for example.
-However, this increases the amount of data and also the recording time.
+This means that for maximum accuracy, you should fly at e.g. 25 m above the object.
+However, this increases both the data volume and the capture time.

-And PLEASE NOTE: If the distance to the object is too small, the survey may fail completely because the so-called "overlap" of the images becomes too small (see figure below).
+IMPORTANT: If the distance to the object becomes too small, the survey may fail entirely because the so-called “overlap” of the images becomes insufficient (see illustration below).

-For larger areas, flight heights of 50-60 m or more are therefore recommended .
+For larger areas, flight altitudes of 50–60 m or more are therefore recommended.

 The facade should be clearly visible in the images.
 A good guideline is a gimbal tilt of 60–70° (90° = vertical).

-The potential for errors due to poor GNSS positions can be massively reduced by using an RTK-capable drone.
-This reduces the GNSS error from 30-100 cm to 1-3 cm.
+The error potential caused by poor GNSS positioning can be massively reduced by using an RTK-capable drone.
+This reduces GNSS error from 30–100 cm to 1–3 cm.

 We often see circular flights being performed offset from the object.
-It is essential that the object is positioned as centrally as possible between the photos.
+The object should be positioned as centrally as possible within the photos.